-The Headteacher will liaise with the Designated Officer of the Local Authority as set out below and inform the GM, HoHR, and the RSL.
+The Headteacher will liaise with the Designated Officer of the Local Authority as set out below and inform the Pod General Manager, the HoHR, and the RSL.

 The adult to whom the concern or allegation relates must not be informed at this early stage.